 Chinese mountain yam is one of the few tubers grown commercially in China and used extensively as a source of starch.
 Until recently this species was used only as an ornamental in the U.S, for the sweet smelling cinnamon like blossoms and rarely thought of as a delicious tuber.
-Not so much anymore where people are trying to find a perennial potato like substitute with less horticultural issues.
-Mountain yam also produces aerial tubers which grow along the vine as it grows up to 15 ft. tall or more.
+Mountain yam also produces aerial tubers which grow along the vine.
 These tubers will reach up to 1/2 inch in size and can be picked and added to soups and stews.
-If the tubers are left on, they will drop to the ground and freeze to mush in the winter rarely spreading beyond the planting.
+If the tubers are left on, they will drop to the ground and either freeze to mush in the winter or grow into a new plant the following spring.
 The in ground tubers are best harvested in 1-2 years.
-After that they seem to break down here in Michigan.
-They are great stir fried in ghee or sesame oil and are easily digestible.
-You can also grow them to enormous size reaching 5-10 lbs each.
-This species is edible and should not to be confused with the poisonous species found in Florida or the indigenous North American species which are also not edible known for their steroidal properties.
+If you use a weed barrier under the root or a geo-textile grow bag, then it is way more easy to harvest.
+We recommend this as years of growing it, this is the part few people talk about.
+"How the heck do you harvest that thing."